reaktor/log4j-email-throttle/README.md

     fi.reaktor.log4j.emailthrottle.normalAfterSecs=3600

 Note!
 Check of returning to normal mode is made only when ErrorEmailThrottle receives a logging event for evaluating.
-So after being in throttle mode you may receive with a new error some old erros which were buffered in previous error situation.
+So after being in throttle mode you may receive with a new error some old errors which were buffered in previous error situation.
-Especially if you have configured treshold=ERROR for SMTPAppender.
+Especially if you have configured threshold=ERROR for SMTPAppender.

 [SMTPAppender]: http://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/net/SMTPAppender.html